GLOBAL MARKETS-World stocks scale fresh peaks on strong China, U.S. data | Business

 Chinese data showing record 18.3% growth in the first quarter drove Asian shares higher, though the reading slightly undershot expectations.
 Retail sales bounced strongly last month.
 Asian markets rallied overnight on the news.
 MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.4% and Shanghai shares added 0.8%.
 Japan's Nikkei edged up 0.1%.

 "As the U.S. economy and then European economies open up, it should further help Asian exports.
 This should support emerging market and APAC equities as well as China equities and fixed income," said Sebastien Galy, senior macro strategist at Nordea Asset Management.
-Gold prices rose to a seven-week high, on track for their best week since mid-December, as retreating U.S. Treasury yields and a softer dollar bolstered the metal's appeal.
+Gold prices posted their biggest weekly percentage gain, about 4.5%, since early November as the slide this week in Treasury yields and a weaker dollar brightened the metal's appeal.

-Spot gold prices rose $13.75 to $1,776.96 an ounce.
+U.S. gold futures settled 0.8% higher at $1,780.20 an ounce.
 The dollar slid to a 4-week low against a basket of currencies after the sharp drop in Treasury yields on Thursday, as investors increasingly accepted the Federal Reserve's vow to keep an accommodative policy stance for longer than expected.

-Oil was modestly lower on Friday after a week of gains built on strong economic figures from the United States and China that offset concerns about rising COVID-19 infections in other major economies.
-Brent crude futures fell $0.12 to $66.82 a barrel.
-U.S. crude futures were down $0.28 to $63.18 a barrel.
+Oil fell slightly after a week of gains built on strong U.S. and Chinese economic data that offset concerns about rising COVID-19 infections in other major economies.
+Brent crude futures settled down 17 cents at $66.77 a barrel and U.S. crude futures fell 33 cents to settle at $63.13 a barrel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)